Article Updated August 25, 2021

 Both the seasonal influenza virus that causes the flu and the novel coronavirus that causes COVID-19 spread from person-to-person.
 A flu shot cannot prevent COVID-19.
 But getting a flu shot is especially important during the current pandemic.
 And the flu vaccine is extremely safe for the vast majority of people.

+For information on receiving your COVID-19 vaccine, visit our website.
 Here are answers to some questions frequently asked about flu shots:

 Will a Flu Shot Help Protect Me From COVID-19?